+Another factor that is important to think about when choosing a western bit for your horse is the type fo metal that is used.
 The type of metal used to form the mouthpiece has an impact on how well a horse accepts it.

 - Bits that are made of iron, also referred to as sweet iron, have a pleasant taste that increases their palatability.
 Another benefit of iron is that it naturally oxidizes and encourages salivation.
 A moist mouth lubricates the bars and tongue so that the bit slides easily across the delicate tissue.
 A horse with a wet mouth also tends to be more receptive to rein contact.